New Patients 215.234.3772

 Is surgery the only option for repairing an Achilles tendon?

 There are multiple options your doctor will present you with when you have torn your Achilles tendon.
 The severity of the injury may affect the number of options you have.
-In some severe cases where the tendon has torn surgery may be required to restore your Achilles back to full functionality.
+In some severe cases where the tendon has ruptured, surgery may be required to restore your Achilles back to full functionality.
 Nonsurgical treatment options may include ice, immobilization, pain killers, physical therapy, and custom orthotics.

 What does a strained Achilles tendon feel like?

 A strained Achilles tendon is commonly described as extreme pain above a patient’s heel, worsening when moving or stretching ankles.
 The ankle may also be swollen and tender to touch.
+A strained Achilles tendon will worsen during activity and may feel better when at rest.
+It can also cause weakness in the affected leg resulting in instability.

 What happens if Achilles tendonitis goes untreated?